BCG Case Interview Prep: Everything You Need to Know

 For BCG case interviews, you’ll analyze a case study and develop solutions for a hypothetical client.
 Often times, the cases that you see will be based on real BCG consulting projects.
 These case interviews are meant to give you insight into what it would be like to work at BCG

-On their website, BCG states that there are no right or wrong answers.
+There are no right or wrong answers.
 Instead, BCG assesses you on your thinking process, strategic skills, and ability to make a strong case for your recommendations.

 BCG case interviews are candidate-led.
 While your interviewer will provide you with some facts of the case, it is up to you to frame an approach and work through the case.
 You will need to engage the interviewer and ask for the information that you need to solve the case.
 Most of the time, the interviewer will have a passive role unless you engage them.